TimGrt/Ansible-Best-Practices/docs/ansible/project.md

 ### Quoting

 Do not use quotes unless you have to, especially for short module-keyword-like strings like *present*, *absent*, etc.
+When using quotes, use the same *type* of quotes throughout your playbooks.
+Always use **double quotes** (`"`), whenever possible.

 ## Comments